GPCR Research for Drug Discovery

 G protein-coupled receptors (GPCRs) represent one of the most important classes of drug targets.
 Discover how to measure the response along each step of the GPCR signaling cascade with easy-to-use, bioluminescence-based assays.

-A novel approach, using NanoBRET™ and NanoLuc® technology, to study the effects of drugs on a GPCR that recognizes and responds to neurotransmitters.
+Dr. Stephen Hill describes a novel approach, using NanoBRET™ and NanoLuc® technology, to study the effects of drugs on a GPCR that recognizes and responds to neurotransmitters.

 Lighting Up GPCR Research with Bioluminescent Tagging